decadevs/week-2-qa-task-bubykay/README.md

 ## 3. Discuss each type of testing and discuss the sub-testing types associated with each type of testing.

+Below are categories of software and a few of types of Testing under them;
+* **Functional Testing**
+    * **Unit Testing**: Under this type of testing, individual unit of a software isolated and tested to validate that it performs as expected.
+It is majorly done during development phase e.g. testing a method, function, procedure or module.
+Unit test could be done manually or automated
+    * **Integration Testing**: Testing when software modules are integrated logically and tested as a group.
+The purpose of integration testing is to expose defects in the interaction between these modules when they are integrated.
+It focuses on checking data communication amongst the integrated modules.
+    * **User Acceptance Testing**: Also known as end-user testing is testing the software by the client to determine wether it can be accepted or not.
+It is the final testing performed one the functional, system, and regression testing are completed
+* **Non-Functional Testing**
+    * **Performance Testing**: This is a type of testing the evaluates the speed, responsiveness and stability of the software under workload.
+Performance testing can include quantitative tests done in a lab or production environment.
+Performance testing is used as a diagnostic aid to locate communication bottlenecks within a software units.
+    * **Endurance Testing**: This is a testing scenario where a software is tested under high load extended over a significant amount of time to evaluate the behaviour of software application under prolonged use.
+It is usually performed at the last stage of the performance run cycle.
+This may include applying external load such as internet traffics or user actions.
+Difference between endurance testing as load testing is the long process required of endurance testing that may even last up to a year.
+It Ould be termed as “capacity testing”
+    * **Load Testing**: It’s used as means to measure, monitor observe performance metrics and other requirements of a software under test.
+    * **Volume**
+    * **Scalability**
+* **Maintenance**
+    * **Regression**: this is a type of testing done to confirm that a recent code change has not adversely affected existing features of the the software under test.
+This testing is done to make sure that new code changes should not have side effects on the existing functionalities
+    * **Maintenance**: Once deployed to production environments, software and systems need to be maintained.
+Changes of various sorts are almost inevitable in delivered software and systems, either to fix defects discovered in operational use, to add new functionality, or to delete or alter already-delivered functionality.
+Maintenance is also needed to preserve or improve non-functional quality characteristics of the component or system over its lifetime, especially performance efficiency, compatibility, reliability, security, , and portability.
+    When any changes are made as part of maintenance, maintenance testing should be performed, both to evaluate the success with which the changes were made and to check for possible side-effects (e.g., regressions) in parts of the system that remain unchanged (which is usually most of the system).
+Maintenance can involve planned releases and unplanned releases (hot fixes).
+    A maintenance release may require maintenance testing at multiple test levels, using various test types, based on its scope.
+The scope of maintenance testing depends on:
+        * The degree of risk of the change, for example, the degree to which the changed area of software communicates with other components or systems
+        *  The size of the existing system
+        *  The size of the change

 ## 4. Create a folder in google drive with name Testing Types Task